Statistical Uncertainty Principle in Stochastic Dynamics

-Here we derive a thermodynamic uncertainty principle between the fluctuation of observables (\emph{e.g. }energy) and the fluctuation of the \emph{inferred} conjugated entropic forces (\emph{e.g. }1/temperature) \citep{landau_statistical_1980,mandelbrot_temperature_1989,uffink_thermodynamic_1999,schlogl_thermodynamic_1988}.
-We name it the asymptotic thermodynamic uncertainty principle (ATUP) since it is an asymptotic relation for large but finite data.
-Our contributions here are twofold: a) Our LDT derivation extends ATUP for state observables \citep{landau_statistical_1980,mandelbrot_temperature_1989,uffink_thermodynamic_1999} to transition observables, and potentially beyond as long as LDT holds; b) ATUP provides the physical meaning of a well-known mathematical relation in LDT.
+We are now ready to discuss the dynamic extension of the uncertainty principle between the statistical variations of observables (\emph{e.g. }energy) and of the \emph{inferred} conjugated entropic forces (\emph{e.g. }1/temperature) in thermodynamics \citep{landau_statistical_1980,mandelbrot_temperature_1989,uffink_thermodynamic_1999,schlogl_thermodynamic_1988}.
+We shall call it the statistical uncertainty principle (SUP) since it is an leading-order statistical result for large but finite data.
+Our contributions here are twofold: a) We extends SUP from state observables \citep{landau_statistical_1980,mandelbrot_temperature_1989,uffink_thermodynamic_1999} to transition observables, from distribution to dynamics; b) SUP shows the physical meaning of a well-known mathematical relation in large deviation theory.